beberlei/litecqrs-php/README.md

 all messages and the transport handler sends all messages through the real transport, if the command/event handler was executed successfully.

+### Monolog

+A plugin that logs the execution of every command and handler using [Monolog](https://github.com/Seldaek/monolog).
+It includes the type and name of the message, its parameters as json and if its execution succeeded or failed.

 ### CRUD

 While normally CRUD and CQRS don't match, if you use Doctrine as a primary data-source in the